Quick Summary: Mac Dictation Fixes and Alternatives

 | Reliability | Inconsistent | Consistent |

 Apple Dictation is free, and for occasional short messages it's fine.
-But if dictation is part of your daily workflow — writing emails, documents, notes, or code comments — the $39 investment in EmberType pays for itself in the first week of not fighting with broken Dictation.
+But if dictation is part of your daily workflow -writing emails, documents, notes, or code comments -the $49 investment in EmberType pays for itself in the first week of not fighting with broken Dictation.
+If you're interested in the broader concept of talk-to-type on Mac, there are several approaches worth exploring.

 Frequently Asked Questions